Brian Mulroney: Conservative Party of Canada

-Mulroney played an influential role by supporting the merger of the Canadian Alliance (successor of the Reform Party), and the Progressive Conservatives.
-Mulroney joined the Conservative Party of Canada following its creation in 2003 by the merger of the Progressive Conservatives and the Alliance.
-This distinguished him from other prominent PC politicians, such as former prime ministers Joe Clark and Kim Campbell, who became independents as they believed that the Conservative Party was too right-wing and drifting towards social conservatism.
+Mulroney played an influential role by supporting the merger of the Canadian Alliance (successor of the Reform party) with the Progressive Conservatives to form the Conservative Party of Canada; Mulroney joined the new party upon its formation in 2003.
+This distinguished him from other prominent PC politicians, such as former prime ministers Joe Clark and Kim Campbell, who became independents as they believed that the Conservative party was too right-wing and drifting toward social conservatism.

 According to press reports, Mulroney's membership lapsed in 2006.
 In early 2009, Mulroney "called a high-ranking person in the party and asked that his name be removed from all party lists" due to his anger at the continued inquiry into his financial affairs, although he denies this claim.
 A Mulroney confidant, speaking on condition of anonymity, called the party's claims preposterous.
-"He's part of the history of this party, you can't rewrite history.
+"He's part of the history of this party; you can't rewrite history.
 If they're worried about branding, then shut the inquiry down.
 They're the ones who called the inquiry."

-Months before the 2015 federal election, Mulroney endorsed Prime Minister Stephen Harper.
-Mulroney campaigned for Conservative Leader Erin O'Toole in the run-up of the 2021 Canadian election.
-Just a month and a bit later, Mulroney criticized him on the matter of COVID-19 vaccinations, stating that he should show 'leadership' and expel unvaccinated MPs from the Conservative caucus.
-In October 2022, Mulroney said he supported the Conservatives' new leader, Pierre Poilievre, but urged him to move closer to the political centre.
+Months before the 2015 federal election, Mulroney endorsed prime minister Stephen Harper while campaigning for Eric Girard, a family friend and the Conservative candidate for Lac St. Louis.
+Mulroney campaigned for Conservative leader Erin O'Toole in the run-up of the 2021 Canadian election.
+Just over a month later, Mulroney criticized his handling of COVID-19 vaccinations, stating that he should show "leadership" and expel unvaccinated MPs from the Conservative caucus.

+In June 2022, Mulroney said to an audience at Laval University that he could not see himself within the modern Conservative party.
+In October 2022, Mulroney said he supported the Conservatives' new leader, Pierre Poilievre, who reached to Mulroney after his leadership victory.
+Mulroney said that he urged Poilievre to move closer to the political centre.